trisulnsm/dinodoc/trisuldocs/docs/ug/cg/intro.md

 sidebar_position: 01
 ---

-# Traffic metering concepts
+# Traffic Metering Concepts

 This section attempts to briefly explain the basic concepts of counter groups, meters, and keys.

-## Counters, meters, and keys
+## Counters, Meters, and Keys

 ***Counter Group***